 Deterrence and Patient Education

-Patients need to understand that while the bruit itself is not a strong predictor of cerebrovascular disease, it points to the need for underlying aggressive lifestyle modifications and therapeutic interventions.
-The clinician needs to individually tailor these measures to each patient and stress the importance of compliance.
+Patients must understand that while bruit itself is not a strong predictor of cerebrovascular disease, it points to the need for aggressive lifestyle modifications and therapeutic interventions.
+The clinician needs to tailor these measures individually to each patient and stress the importance of compliance.

 Pearls and Other Issues

 Asymptomatic carotid bruits are not infrequent, and their prevalence increases with age.
-However, this physical finding has very low accuracy, and carotid bruit alone cannot be used to rule out or rule in carotid artery disease.[18]
-However, if sensibly incorporated in the patient's clinical assessment and risk stratification, it remains a viable tool in identifying patients at risk for a neurovascular event.
+However, this physical finding has very low accuracy, and carotid bruit alone cannot rule out or rule in carotid artery disease.[18]
+However, if sensibly incorporated into the patient's clinical assessment and risk stratification, it remains a viable tool in identifying patients at risk for a neurovascular event.

 Enhancing Healthcare Team Outcomes